Cabins in Kentucky

 Sitting between the warmer climate zone of the south and the colder northern areas of the country, Kentucky finds itself with generally mild temperatures and pleasant weather conditions throughout much of the year.
 Summers can bring high humidity, and with that often comes dramatic thunderstorms that sweep the landscape.
 For summer festivities, the famous Kentucky State Fair takes place towards the end of August, and the International Bar-B-Q Festival takes place around mid-May in Owensboro for a taste of the hickory smoked meats and spicy vinegar-based BBQ sauces the region is known for.

 The diverse deciduous forests break out in a brilliant display of autumn hues during the fall, which can be a great time to search for cabin rentals in Kentucky, as the temperatures tend to be the mildest during the shoulder seasons.
 With the winter comes slightly lower temperatures and a reduction in humidity.
 Regardless of the time of year, the state's levels of rainfall tend to stay relatively stable.

-What are the top things to do in Kentucky?
+Top things to do in Kentucky

 Mammoth Cave National Park